Ripping vinyl on Linux

 After monitoring your levels, record the whole thing into ocenaudio.

-First trim the lead-in and lead-out, and the time when you turned over the record.
-Then you can delete the few samples for any loud clicks. ocenaudio doesn't seem to have a "draw sample" function yet, the only thing I miss from Audacity, but deleting just a few samples is usually fine.
+First trim any obviously loud clicks such as when landing the needle. ocenaudio doesn't seem to have a "draw sample" function yet, the only thing I miss from Audacity, but deleting just a few samples is usually fine.

 You'll see references to using zero-crossing finders to split tracks.
 This is always a bad idea - it's simply not reliable enough, especially with an old crackly record, isopropyl'd or not.